Taekwondo Belt Colors

-Learn the significance of each belt color, or perfect your belt-tying technique with this instructional video.
+Learn the significance of each belt color.

 White Belt represents purity.
 White signifies innocence, as that of a beginning student who has no previous knowledge of Taekwondo.
 It represents a clean slate, and the beginning of a journey in Taekwondo.

 Yellow Belt signifies the first beam of sunlight which shines upon the seed giving it new strength with the beginning of new life.
 A yellow belt student is given his/her first ray of knowledge, opening his mind, from an instructor.

 Green Belt signifies the growth of the seed as it sprouts from the earth and reaches toward the sun and begins to grow into a plant.
 A green belt student learns to further develop and refine his/her techniques.

 Blue Belt represents the sky and continued upward attainment.
 Blue signifies the heavens, toward which the plant develops into a towering tree as the Taekwondo training progresses.